Dental Office Names: How to Name Your Dental Practice

 Orthodontic Practice Names

 If your specialty is orthodontics, you need a name that lets prospective patients know what you do.
-Using the prefix -ology that we mentioned early allows you to come up with a name such as Smileology or Braceology.
+Using the prefix -ology that we mentioned earlier might inspire you to come up with a name such as Smileology or Braceology.

-Anything that uses words such as smile or grin is good for orthodontic practices.
-Since many orthodontists specialize in treating kids, something like Grin Garden could be an effective name for your practice.
+Anything that uses words like smile or grin is good for orthodontic practices.
+Since many orthodontists specialize in treating kids, something like Grin Garden could be an effective name for your practice

 Teeth Whitening Business Names